Towards Reliable Recommender Systems for Rating Data: A robust procedure for discrete matrix completion

 \section{A robust procedure for discrete matrix completion}

-We start by formulating the regularized optimization problem for matrix completion in Section~\ref{sec:problem} and presenting the corresponding algorithm in Section~\ref{sec:algorithm}.
-Section~\ref{sec:centering} provides further algorithmic details, while Section~\ref{sec:loss} introduces different choices of robust loss functions.
-Finally, the selection of the regularization parameter is discussed in Section~\ref{sec:validation}.
+To address scientific question Q1, we start by formulating our optimization problem in Section~\ref{sec:problem} and presenting the corresponding algorithm in Section~\ref{sec:algorithm}.
+Section~\ref{sec:centering} provides further algorithmic details, Section~\ref{sec:loss} introduces different choices of robust loss functions for RDMC, and Section~\ref{sec:validation} discusses regularization parameter selection.
+Sections~\ref{sec:benchmarks} and \ref{sec:evaluation} detail the benchmark methods and evaluation metrics we use throughout the paper.